Romain Rivalan (Fr)

 She remained absolutely fascinated and decided to pursue a career in that field.
 In order to get a better feeling of the many facets of contemporary art and its institutions, she also decided to participate in an educational program at Witte de With Centre for Contemporary Art, where she organized -along with a group of students- public events relevant for the community and the institution.

-After her graduation, she decided to stay in the contemporary art world and started working at RAW Streetphoto Gallery as a curator.
+After her graduation, she decided to stay in the contemporary art world and started working at RAW Streetphoto Gallery and now at Chrysalid Gallery as a curator.
 In the past year, she had the chance to put her knowledge and experience to good use and to gain more by trying out new things and experimenting with different methodologies of work.
 She succeeded in showing controversial subjects such as death, war and pain and in her second season at the gallery plans to include more critical matters and continuously improve the approach to the artists she curates and their work.